RIOT-OS/RIOT/doc/doxygen/src/build-system-cpu-conventions.md

 For example the `ROM`, `RAM` size and address or different classification that makes sense for that manufacturer like "family", "series", "core".
-In that case, defining one variable for each may seem tedious and one could prefer define one variable for all of these and refer to the array index.
+In that case, defining one variable for each may seem tedious and one could prefer defining one variable for all of these and refer to the array index.

 Defining `Makefile.features` variables: